The Volvo XC40 Inscription

 |Build your XC40 Inscription|

-Inscription trim in detail
+Inscription variant in detail

 The XC40 Inscription has a distinctive look, with details like chrome trim for the front grille and side windows and roof rails in bright aluminium.